I recently heard this quote, “We all come into the world looking for someone who is looking for us.”

 It’s not about being loved, because you already are!
 It’s about loving.

 God, help us understand to our core that you love us already, all the way through, no matter what, for the rest of our lives and into eternity.
 Help us receive and accept that love.
 Let that love shape our choices and our actions and words to others.
 Teach us to love you and others out of the love you have lavished on us.
 Help us love in humility, gentleness and unselfishness.
 Help us love in wisdom and truth.
 Protect our hearts but help us to live a life of love.
 Amen.

-If you’d like help in learning to love in wholeness and truth, join me for MarriageMethods or DecisionTime starting in October!
+If you’d like help in learning to love in wholeness and truth, join me for MarriageMethods or DecisionTime starting soon!